Logo transparentAirtourer Co-operative Ltd.

 During the formation of the Airtourer Association in late 1977 and early 1978, the then producer of spare parts was the former New Zealand manufacturer of the Airtourer, Aero Engine Services Ltd (AESL) located in Hamilton in the North Island of New Zealand.
 Initial contact with AESL indicated that they would be prepared to sell their interest in the Airtourer jigs and spare parts held in stock.
 During 1978 the idea to purchase this holding was discussed amongst the members of the newly formed Association.

 As a result the Airtourer Co-operative Ltd was formed with some 38 initial members.
 Two members (Doug Stott and Andrew Ronald) of the Association travelled to Hamilton NZ in 1978 and met up with former Airtourer test pilot Randy Green who together negotiated the purchase of the jigs and spare parts.
 In 1980, a small team of members (Sonny Rankin, Frank Rogers, Andrew Ronald and Paul Cary) went to NZ and packed all the items for shipment to Australia.
-The purchase included all the rights to manufacture parts and all of the approved drawings etc.
+The purchase included all the rights to manufacture parts, all approved drawings, etc.